bdsegal/code-for-fastPerm-paper/ReadMe.md

-## Code for reproducing simulations and analyses in "Fast approximation of small p-values in permutation tests by partitioning the permutation space" by Brian Segal, Thomas Braun, and Hui Jiang.
+## Code for reproducing simulations and analyses in "Fast approximation of small p-values in permutation tests by partitioning the permutations" by Brian Segal, Thomas Braun, Michael Elliott, and Hui Jiang.
 Submitted.

 The accompanying R package is at [https://github.com/bdsegal/fastPerm](https://github.com/bdsegal/fastPerm).